avishaan/codehatcher.github.io/_posts/2016-01-24-complex-ibdesignable.md

 toc: true
 toc_sticky: true
 ---
-In situation where our `@IBDesignable` is too complex to complete in under 200ms we need a way to still get it's benefits without the complex errors that it throws.
+In a situation where our `@IBDesignable` is too complex to complete in under 200ms, we need a way to still get its benefits without the complex errors that it throws.
 You may argue that "well my code still builds just fine".
-Sure, but now you have a bunch of errors and when you actually get one, you may have trouble debugging.
-Here is a easy solution.
+Sure, but now you have a bunch of errors and when you get one, you may have trouble debugging.
+Here is an easy solution.

-In my example I was generating a thumbnail from a video and overlaying that on top of the player as a preview image of the video.
-In my interface builder, apparently this code was taking too long to execute and giving me the following errors.
+In my example, I was generating a thumbnail from a video and overlaying that on top of the player as a preview image of the video.
+In my interface builder, upon further examination, this code was taking too long to execute and giving me the following errors.

 ![Silvrback blog image](/assets/posts/migrated-codehatcher-blog/Screen%20Region%202015-09-26%20at%2018.41.24_large.png)